marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 before *rolling the die again*.
 After the code inside the loop has run, the condition is checked again.
 If we now rolled between 1 and 5, then the condition is true again and the loop runs one more time.
 This continues until we finally roll a 6 and win.
-Here is one result I got from running the program.
+Here is one result we got from running the program.

 .. math::